If you remember the first time you stripped a screw, you know how difficult it can be to remove it.

 Such screw heads protrude from the surface, and some will have external flanges, although many retain the classic hex shape.

-This type of screw requires a socket wrench or standard wrench to drive into or pull out from the material.
+This type of screw requires a socket or standard wrench to drive into or pull out from the material.
 Because of their design, you can apply more leverage.

 b) Hex Internal:

 Here, the hex shape is on the inside of the screw head.